 For information about speakers and session topics or to view the forum agenda visit go.nbm.org/IntelligentCitiesForum.

 EcoDistricts continue to be a popular topic of discussion as we look beyond buildings for ways to reduce our footprint.
 I recently had the opportunity to sit down with several great leaders in Sustainable District Planning, for a Roundtable Discussion on EcoDistricts.
-JR Fulton, with the University of Washington, moderated this session for publication in Sustainability Magazine’s April 2011 issue.
-Read the full article below.
+JR Fulton, from the University of Washington, moderated this session for publication in Sustainability Magazine’s April 2011 issue:

 As we celebrate the 41st anniversary of Earth Day, take a moment to think back on what you have done in the past year and consider your goals for the coming year to protect this fragile earth, our island home.

 One thing Mithun has done in the last year is to sign on to the AIA 2030 Commitment.
 Mithun has joined 155 (as of 3.1.2011) other firms around the US in adopting the AIA 2030 Commitment.
 By signing on to this challenge, we have committed to taking a leadership role in reducing energy consumption of the built environment.
 From the AIA Commitment website: